Paralympic Sport Development:

 IPC Classification Code, opens in a new tab

-• The U.S. Paralympics National Classification Policies and Procedure document outlines national classification information and systems in compliance with the most current version of the Code.
-U.S. Paralympics Policies and Procedures encompasses the three core documents of the U.S. Paralympic National Classification Strategy.
+• The U.S. Olympic & Paralympic Committee (USOPC) National Code outlines national classification information and systems in compliance with the most current version of the IPC Athlete Classification Code.

 Classification systems differ by sport and are developed by the International Federations (IFs) governing the sport.
 Using the framework of the Code, IFs decide which impairment types their sport will accept.
 IFs also decide how severe an impairment has to be in order for an athlete to be eligible to compete in their sport.